App version: 0.1.0

 Can I Get an Auto Loan with Bad Credit?

 You can almost certainly get an auto loan with bad credit.
 However, it will probably cost you more and might ultimately be detrimental to your finances.
 For example, if you take out a loan with an extremely high interest rate, you may find yourself falling behind on payments.
 That could further hurt your credit, making it even more difficult for you to secure affordable loans in the future.
-Consider getting pre-qualified by a trustworthy lender for an auto loan before you go to a dealer.
+Consider getting prequalified by a trustworthy lender for an auto loan before you go to a dealer.
 That may help you protect yourself from being put on the spot and convinced to accept an unfavorable loan.
-After you get pre-qualified, you can shop around for a loan with monthly payments and interest rates you can afford, a short term, and a high loan-to-value ratio (meaning that you don’t owe more on the car than the vehicle is actually worth).
-You may also be able to secure a better loan with poor credit if you can increase the amount of your down payment.
+After you get prequalified, you can shop around for a car loan with monthly payments and interest rates you can afford.
+You may also be able to secure a better loan with poor credit if you can increase the amount of your down payment on a car.

 How Can I Monitor My Credit Score?

-Will a Car Loan Raise My Credit Score?
+Will a Car Loan Hurt My Credit Score?

 The Takeaway